moreauowen/TexasHoldemCL/README.md

 # TexasHoldemCL
-Texas Holdem through the command line.
-Completed for Data Structures class, Spring 2019.
+Easily player Texas Holdem through the command line!
+This was completed as a project for my Data Structures class in Spring 2019 (Freshman Year).
+Questions or concerns - contact moreauowen@gmail.com.
+Authors: Owen Moreau, Jamie Kerr, Griffin Campbell